2018, Facebook’s Connectivity Lab, California Mural.

 of artworks without money.
 To acquire a work, participants had to

-spend inside the SIGHTINGS cube a period of meditative isolation corresponding
+spend inside the SIGHTINGS cube (a satellite exhibition space of the Leonard & Bina Ellen Art Gallery) a period of meditative isolation corresponding

 to the time it took the artist to make the work.
-Sixteen artworks by known Canadian
+Sixteen artworks by Canadian

 artists were acquired during the exhibition.